MJZSoft/OpenUI5Tutorial/Samples/GeneralODataViewer/README.md

 Installation:
 1. Import the project to your WebIde.
+(Please note it use smart table that only available in SAPUI5)
 2. Add northwind odata service to your WebIde.

 https://blogs.sap.com/2018/10/11/how-to-use-northwind-odata-service-with-sap-web-ide-with-trial-account/